ShadyChars/Bibcite/README.txt

 = Standalone Bibliographies =

 A standalone bibliography is added by the non-enclosing `[bibtex]` shortcode.
-The shortcode's attributes are processed to discover the content and style of the bibliograpy before being rendered into HTML.
+The shortcode's attributes are processed to discover the content and style of the bibliograpy before being rendered into <abbr>HTML</abbr>.
 The shortcode accepts the following attributes:

 | Attribute  | Value  | Examples  |
 |---|---|---|